egmcgillivray/hello-world/README.md

 # hello-world
-Creating a hellow world repo for the tutorial
+Creating a hello world repo for the tutorial
 Editing this file as part of the hello-world tutorial